-Age: 44

-Director Since: 2012

-Board Leadership Roles:

-- Independent Director - Member, Audit and Corporate Governance Committee
+Age: 45 Director Since: 2012 Board Leadership Roles: Lead Independent Director Chairperson, Audit and Corporate Governance Committee

+Audit Committee Financial Expert

+Chairperson, Compensation Committee

-JASON SCHER was elected as a Director of Lifeway to fill a vacancy on the Board of Directors in July 2012.
-Since 2016, he has been and advisor and consultant for several real estate development, hospitality, and consumer packaged goods companies in Chicago and California.
-From 2004 until 2016, Mr. Scher was the Chief Operating Officer of Vosges Haut-Chocolat, a leading manufacturer and seller of super premium chocolate confections in the U.S. Additionally, he is currently a Managing Member of South Shore Developers Group, a real estate development company focused on affordable housing in the Chicago area.
-From 2000 to 2004, Mr. Scher served as a principal in RP3 Development, a New York based construction management and development company that performed work nationwide.
-Mr. Scher started his career with XandO coffee bar/COSI Sandwich Bar in their real estate and construction group.
-Mr. Scher devotes as much time as necessary to Lifeway's business and currently holds no other directorships in any other reporting company.
+JASON SCHER was elected as a Director of the Company to fill a vacancy on the Board of Directors in July 2012.
+From 2016 to present Mr. Scher has been a principle investor and advisor focused on early-stage companies.
+From 2004 until 2016, Mr. Scher was the Chief Operating Officer of Vosges Haut-Chocolat, a leading manufacturer of super premium chocolate and confections in the US.
+From 2006 to 2018 he was a Managing Member of South Shore Developers Group, a real estate development company focused on affordable housing in the Chicago Area.
+From 2000 to 2004, Mr. Scher was a principal in RP3 Development, a New York based construction management and development company that performed work nationwide.
+Prior to that, Mr. Scher was employed by COSI Sandwich Bar in their real estate and construction group.
+Mr. Scher devotes as much time as necessary to the business of the Company and currently holds no other directorships in any other reporting company.

-Mr. Scher brings a record of operational excellence in the food industry, and strategic experience across multiple industries from real estate to retail to the Board.
+Mr. Scher brings manufacturing, financial and strategic experience to the Board, including a record of operational excellence in the food industry, and strategic experience across multiple industries from real estate to retail to the Board.
 In addition, he has advised a private company board; been an operational, team, and project leader; and served as a senior executive for nearly twenty years.
 His experience has provided him with a broad understanding of the operational, financial, and strategic issues facing public companies like ours.
 His industry, operational, and financial experience makes him well qualified for service on our Board.